 What to Do After You Big Chop Natural Hair

 1. Make Sure Your Cut is Styled/Shaped Up by A Professional

-There’s a difference between cutting your hair off yourself, in your bathroom, vs. getting your hair cut a professional to make sure it is styled correctly.
-Depending on how short you go, after you big chop natural hair, I even suggest finding a trusted barber.
+There’s a difference between cutting your hair off in your bathroom vs. getting your hair cut by a professional to ensure it is styled correctly.
+Depending on how short you go, I even suggest finding a trusted barber after you big chop natural hair.